 As discussed in a previous posting on the death of my Garmin GPS, I wanted to see what’s new in the GPS and bike computer market.
 What I found took me in a different direction than I was expecting, and I’ll be evaluating the new product available from Wahoo Fitness that allows you to have all the features of a full GPS device, all via your iPhone.
 Look for a review of this device in upcoming weeks – very interesting and I think something that represents the future of mobile fitness devices.

 Disc Brakes for Your Road Bike

 Really?
 Really.
 A bit heavier, but since weight is not nearly the same issue with us as it is for smaller riders (the bike is much less a percentage of the total weight with Clydesdales than with lighter riders), it assures solid braking without overheating.
 Seemed like most wheel manufacturers had some sort of disc option either available today or coming out soon.
-Cyclocross features transposed onto road bikes.
+Cyclocross features HGH transposed onto road bikes.

 Chains for heavy riders

 I walked the isles to talk to manufacturers of chains.
 After yet another ride-altering chain break 2 weeks ago, the topic was still fresh in my mind, and I wanted to see if there’s been any new developments in chain technology and any reason to have hope that anyone but Wipperman is taking the issue of chain strength seriously.
 Unfortunately, there still appears to be only one option in the market for heavy riders: Wipperman, and their 10sX chain is by far the strongest on the market.
 I’ll be posting another write-up on my recent chain experience, some lessons learned, and why every big strong rider should be using Wipperman chains.